 The old carriages of the Palace on Wheels were used to launch a more affordable Heritage Palace on Wheels luxury train in late December 2017.
 Unfortunately, the train failed to attract enough passengers though.

 The Deccan Odyssey primarily covers Maharashtra, as well as popular destinations in neighboring states such as Goa, Gujarat, and Rajasthan.
 This luxury train has been operating since 2004 and offers six diverse seven-night itineraries, most of which depart from Mumbai.
-These are the Maharashtra Splendor (covers Ajanta Ellora caves, Nashik wineries, Kolhapur, Konkan Coast and Goa), the Indian Odyssey (departs from Delhi and travels through Agra, Ranthambore National Park, Jaipur, Udaipur, and Vadodara, to the Ellora caves in Maharashtra), the Jewels of the Deccan (heads south to Hampi and Hyderabad), the Maharashtra Wild Trail (includes Pench and Tadoba national parks) , Hidden Treasures of Gujarat, and Indian Sojourn (similar to the Indian Odyssey but departs from Mumbai and ends in Delhi).
-Do note that the tours only operate on certain select dates each year.
+These are the Maharashtra Splendor (covers Ajanta Ellora caves, Nashik wineries, Kolhapur, Konkan Coast and Goa), the Indian Odyssey (departs from Delhi and travels through Agra, Ranthambore National Park, Jaipur, Udaipur, and Vadodara, to the Ellora caves in Maharashtra), the Jewels of the Deccan (heads south to Hampi and Hyderabad), the Maharashtra Wild Trail (includes Pench and Tadoba national parks), Hidden Treasures of Gujarat, and Indian Sojourn (similar to the Indian Odyssey but departs from Mumbai and ends in Delhi).

 The opulent Maharajas' Express was introduced by the Indian Railway Catering and Tourism Corporation in 2010 as the only luxury train in India to travel across the whole country.
 It has consistently won the Leading Luxury Train of the World Award.
 There are five main tour circuits to choose from, with an emphasis on North India.
 Two are short three-night Golden Triangle (Delhi, Jaipur, Agra and Ranthambore) tours and the other three are seven-night voyages.
 In addition, two Southern Sojourn tours have been introduced, focusing on South India.
 However, these only operate in September.
 The train is priced higher than other luxury trains, with rates starting from around $12,000 for two people, for seven nights.